-This publication provides statistics on applications and payments for Job Start Payment made between 17 August 2020 and 31 December 2020.
+This publication provides statistics on applications and payments for Job Start Payment made between 17 August 2020 and 31 March 2023.

-Job Start Payment is a new payment to help young people in Scotland with the costs associated with the transition into employment, after a period of time out of paid work.
+Job Start Payment is a payment to help young people in Scotland with the costs associated with the transition into employment, after a period of time out of paid work.